MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Upload-organizational-data.md

 This article presents the steps that administrators take to upload (import) organizational data to Workplace Analytics.
 Complete these steps after preparing data as described in [Prepare organizational data](Prepare-organizational-data.md).

   > [!Important]
-  > Follow the steps in this section if this is **not** the first time that you have uploaded organizational data to Workplace Analytics.
-If this **is** the first time, follow the steps in [Upload organizational data (first upload)](upload-organizational-data-1st.md).
+  > If this is the first time that you are uploading organizational data to Workplace Analytics, follow the steps in [Upload organizational data (first upload)](upload-organizational-data-1st.md).
+If this is **not** the first time that you have uploaded organizational data to Workplace Analytics, you are in the right place: Follow the steps in this article.

 ## Import tasks